 Celeste Ward Gventer

-Gventer, the 2020-21 Postdoctoral Fellow at the Albritton Center for Grand Strategy, most recently taught public policy and writing at the LBJ School of Public Affairs at the University of Texas (UT).
+Celeste Gventer, the 2020-21 CGS Postdoctoral Fellow, is a Lecturer and Regional Program Lead at the Institute for Security Governance at the Naval Postgraduate School.
+She previously taught public policy and writing at the LBJ School of Public Affairs at the University of Texas (UT).
 In the preceding years, she worked as a consultant on defense organization, management, and institution building in Eastern Europe and the Middle East.
-From 2007 to 2009, Celeste served as the Deputy Assistant Secretary of Defense for Stability Operations Capabilities in the Office of the Secretary of Defense.
-She joined the Defense Department after her second tour in Iraq, where she was the political-military advisor to the Multinational Corps-Iraq commander from 2005-2006.
+From 2007 to 2009, Gventer served as the Deputy Assistant Secretary of Defense for Stability Operations Capabilities in the Office of the Secretary of Defense.
+She joined the Defense Department after her second tour in Iraq, where she was the political-military advisor to the Multinational Corps-Iraq commander from 2005 to 2006.
 She also worked in Iraq in 2003-2004 with the Coalition Provisional Authority.
 Gventer has worked as a Senior Defense Analyst at RAND, as Special Assistant to the Counselor of the State Department, as a Strategist in the Office of the Secretary of Defense, as a Research Fellow at the Center for Strategic and International Studies, and as a Defense Analyst at the U.S. Congressional Budget Office.
-She received a Bachelor of Arts degree in Political Science from Stanford University, a Master of Public Policy degree from the Harvard Kennedy School, and a PhD in History from UT.
+She received a bachelor of arts degree in political science from Stanford University, a Master of Public Policy degree from the Harvard Kennedy School, and a PhD in history from UT.
 She is the recipient of the Global War on Terrorism Civilian Service Medal, the U.S. Army Superior Civilian Service Award, and the Secretary of Defense Medal for Outstanding Public Service.